lchipham/MinhHa_Web/content/project/project 6/index.md

 url_slides: ""
 url_video: ""
 ---
-This is the Media Club of Hanoi - Amsterdam High School.
 As a director of content, I provided overall leadership to the school's media initiatives, strategically planning and executing its annual programs, contents and calendar of activities.
 I also supervised 10-members working under the Content department of Ams Media.
 ![screen reader text](am_cover.jpg "")
 As the Director of Content, I have create content about HN-Amsterdam School on the school's Facebook and TikTok platforms, attracting a lot of love and interaction from the students.
 ![screen reader text](am.jpg "")